The BEST Southern-Style Green Beans Recipe

 1. Coarsely chop the onions and bacon into medium pieces, then place a large pot over medium-high heat.

-2. Add in the oil, onions, and bacon, and let it cook for 4-5 minutes, stirring periodically.
+2. Add in the oil, onions, minced garlic, and bacon, and let it cook for 4-5 minutes, stirring periodically.

 3. Remove and set aside, then deglaze the pot by adding in the water.